Haleshot/Flight_Booking_System/README.md

 to Payments Page.
 - [x] Try adding unique key constraint or primary key to Username in initial_info_account and full_info_account without getting errors of duplicate entry.
 - [x] If user enters string pincode, program crashes, handle that.
+- [x] Add a Video demo in the form of Gif Link for viewers to easily see the working.

 </p>
 <hr>